 What do I write?

-- What’s inspired or touched me recently?
+- What’s inspired me recently?

 - Who have I been able to help or add value to recently?